compromise-evident/Overkillographic/README.md

 So, you may write segmented Bytes in repetition and create a bar-code.
 Here, after copying the first 10,000 Bytes, remaining Bytes are taken from the original bmp, modified, and appended to the new bmp until I run out of Bytes to take, making both bmps equal in size.
-This new bmp is then converted to jpg.
+This new bmp is then converted to jpg. <br>

+10,000 is a randomly-chosen quantity, you probably only need 100 Bytes but just to be safe...